terraform-google-modules/terraform-google-folders/examples/dynamic_example/README.md

 # Resource Hierarchy Folder Creation

-This Terraform code will create dynamic Resource Heirachy Folder structure under your Organization Node in your GCP environment.
+This Terraform code will create dynamic resource hierarchy folder structure under your Organization node in your GCP environment.

 ## Sample tfvars file